flutter/flutter/CODE_OF_CONDUCT.md

 4. Do not discuss internal team disagreements, that require internal knowladge, on public threads.
 5. When stating that someone did something wrong, give clear objective reasons like:

-  a.
-There is violation of a policy
+  * There is violation of a policy
-  b.
-There may be negative consiquences that should be handled both on the level
-     of the concrete case and level of policies
+  * There may be negative consiquences that should be handled both on the level of the concrete case and level of policies

 Should you experience anything that makes you feel unwelcome in Flutter's